lifuyi/md2ay/setup.md

 Access your application through your domain name or server IP address in a web browser.

+## WeChat Integration Configuration

+To use the WeChat integration feature:

+1. Register a WeChat Official Account
+2. Obtain your AppID and AppSecret from the WeChat Official Account platform
+3. Configure these credentials in the web interface after deployment
+4. (Optional) Upload a thumbnail image to WeChat and obtain its media_id for use with articles

 ## Additional Security Considerations

 1. Set up a firewall: